Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/command-line-helper.md

 HelloWorld\Build\HelloWorld.exe -mode server & HelloWorld\Build\HelloWorld.exe -mode client
 ```

-Here’s an example of what your command might look like when you replace the placeholder text in `&lt;>`:
+Here’s an example of what your command might look like when you replace the placeholder text in `< >`:

 ```cmd
 C:\Users\sarao>HelloWorld\Build\HelloWorld.exe -mode server & HelloWorld\Build\HelloWorld.exe -mode client
 ```

 :::important
-On Windows, no standard out stream exists by default, so you will need to view the `Debug.log` file to see the outputs.
+There's no standard out stream on Windows by default, so you will need to view the `Debug.log` file to see the outputs.
 You can find the `Debug.log` files in:

 ```cmd
 C:\Users\username\AppData\LocalLow\CompanyName\ProductName\Player.log